viewflow/django-fsm/README.rst

 ``on_error`` state
 ~~~~~~~~~~~~~~~~~~

-In case of transition method would raise exception, you can provide
+If the transition method raises an exception, you can provide a
 specific target state

 .. code:: python